marcomorain/angular-protractor-circle-sauce/README.md

 # Note

-You can install this application and run its tests on your machine.
+You can also install this application and run its tests on your machine, if you'd like.
 However, this produces no errors for me and the test passses.
-The problem is only on Circle / Sauce.
+The problem only happens on Circle / Sauce.

     $ git clone git@github.com:prendergast/angular-protractor-circle-sauce.git
     $ npm install